pedrogalvao/Table-DSL/README.md

 It's possible to specify a file containing a set of instructions in the dsl and, optionally, pass as arguments a set of xml files to be processed by this instructions.

-### DEALING WITH SYNTACTIC ERRORS:
-Javacc deals with the syntatic errors.
-The Parser stops after finding the first error.

 ### SEMANTIC ANALYSIS:
 Specific error messages are printed in the following situations:
  - When the program tries to access a variable (table, file or structure) that does not exist.